atomikjaye/100-days-of-code/README.md

 > 1. console.table() IS AN ACTUAL THING?!?!?
 WHAT????!!!!
 Where has this been in my short dev life?!
 > 2. Learned about array.some() and array.every()!
 Pretty cool stuff.
+> 3. Tried to make a markdown snippet, but realised it wasn't working..
+Apparently you need to Ctrl + Space for it to show up... intertesting [issue #1617](https://github.com/Microsoft/vscode/issues/1617).
+I also used part of this tutorial [Make Snippets](https://scotch.io/bar-talk/write-less-code-by-creating-snippets-in-visual-studio-code)

 **Next Steps**:
 -  Spend more time tomorrow working on code.